What Is Thai Chicken Fried Rice?

 - Heat 1 tablespoon of vegetable oil in a large skillet or wok over medium-high heat.
 Once the oil is hot, add the minced garlic and sauté for about 30 seconds or until fragrant.
 Stir continuously to prevent burning.

 - Continue cooking the chicken until it is fully cooked and no longer pink in the center, about 5-7 minutes.
 Use a spatula to break up any large pieces of chicken.
-Once cooked, transfer the chicken to a plate and set it aside.
+Once cooked.

 - In the same skillet or wok, heat the remaining tablespoon of vegetable oil over medium-high heat.
-Add the diced onion, bell pepper (red or green for color contrast), carrots, and peas.
+Add the diced onion, carrots, and peas.
 Stir-fry the vegetables for about 3-4 minutes until they are tender-crisp.
 Stir frequently to ensure even cooking and prevent sticking.

 - Push the vegetables to the side of the pan to create space for scrambling the eggs.
 Pour the beaten eggs into the cleared space.
 Let them set slightly for a few seconds, then use a spatula to scramble the eggs until they are fully cooked and broken into small pieces.